progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	$ chmod +x /tmp/test-svn/hooks/pre-revprop-change

 Możesz teraz zsynchronizować ten projekt na lokalny komputer poprzez wywołanie `svnsync init` z podanym repozytorium źródłowym i docelowym.

 <!-- You can now sync this project to your local machine by calling `svnsync init` with the to and from repositories. -->

 	$ svnsync init file:///tmp/test-svn http://progit-example.googlecode.com/svn/

-Ustawia to właściwości aby można było uruchomić komendę "sync".
+Ustawia to właściwości, tak aby można było uruchomić komendę "sync".
 Następnie możesz sklonować kod poprzez wywołanie

 <!-- This sets up the properties to run the sync.
 You can then clone the code by running -->